-Sugar and Sweets – Review and Giveaway #61
+Sugar and Sweets – Book Review and Giveaway #61

-With my sweet tooth and lifelong addiction to sugar, I was fascinated to find a whole encyclopaedia has been devoted to the story of the human predilection for sweet food – ah, it’s not just me then.
-The Oxford Companion to Sugar and Sweets, edited by Darra Goldstein, has just been published and happily a copy landed on my desk.
+With my sweet tooth and lifelong addiction to sugar, I was fascinated to find a whole encyclopaedia has been devoted to the story of the human predilection for sweet food.
+Ah, it’s not just me then.
+The Oxford Companion to Sugar and Sweets, edited by Darra Goldstein, has just been published.
+Happily a copy landed on my desk.

-As with all good encyclopaedias, it is a fascinating collection of facts, stories and ideas that can be dipped into at will as well as being used as a reference tool.
-With nearly 600 entries, 265 contributing experts, 160 images and two full-colour inserts, Dara has fashioned a veritable treasure trove.
-My only reservation was that the images were all in black and white, apart from the colour inserts obviously, which makes the book seem a little old fashioned.
+As with all good encyclopaedias, Sugar and Sweets is a fascinating collection of facts, stories and ideas.
+You can dip into them at will and use them as a reference tool.
+There are nearly 600 entries, 265 contributing experts, 160 images and two full-colour inserts.
+Dara has fashioned a veritable treasure trove.
+My only reservation is that the images are all in black and white, apart from the colour inserts obviously, which makes the book seem a little old fashioned.
 History, politics, language, religion, art, science and of course food are all covered and demonstrate how sugar has been an integral part of human development and civilisation.

-Appendices at the back are a nice touch, with entries for films and songs that have been influenced by sweets: from Julie and Julia to Like Water for Chocolate and from Blueberry Hill by Fats Domino to Jelly Roll Blues by Jelly Roll Morton.
+Appendices at the back are a nice touch.
+There are entries for films and songs that have been influenced by sweets.
+These range from Julie and Julia to Like Water for Chocolate and from Blueberry Hill by Fats Domino to Jelly Roll Blues by Jelly Roll Morton.
 Two more appendices list pastry shops from around the world and confectionary museums.
 Who knew there was a museum specialising in gelato or one on Thai desserts?
 Running through the list of contributors, I realised I wasn’t nearly as “up”on the subject as I’d imagined.
 A few names like Rose Levy Beranbaum, Ivan Day, Trine Hahnemann and Maricel E Presilla, jumped out at me, but most were unfamiliar.

-Published by Oxford University Press and retailing at £40, this hardback book is a serious and thorough exploration of the subject of sugar and sweets and would make a valuable edition to anyone’s bookshelf.
+This hardback book is published by Oxford University Press and retails at £40.
+It’s a serious and thorough exploration of the subject of sugar and sweets.
+It would thus make a valuable edition to anyone’s bookshelf.
 I can see it’s going to keep me informed and entertained for years to come.

 Oxford University Press has kindly agreed to give one Tin and Thyme reader a copy of The Oxford Companion to Sugar and Sweets.
 To be in with a chance of winning, please fill in the Gleam widget below.
 You will need to leave a comment on this post, answering the question, which then gives you additional chances to enter if you so wish.
 Gleam will pick a winner at random from the entries received.
 If you are commenting anonymously, please give me some way of identifying you as I will be verifying the validity of entries.
 Any automated entries will be disqualified.
 This giveaway is only open to those with a UK postal address.
 Winners will need to respond within 7 days of being contacted.
 Failure to do this may result in another winner being picked.